eduvpn/documentation/app/NO_BUTTONS.md

 4. (Optionally) the app connects automatically to a / one of the VPN servers

-The app stores the organization identifier the user chooses so this selector step does not need to be repeated anymore.
+The app stores the organization identifier (`orgId`) the user chooses so this selector step does not need to be repeated anymore.

 On subsequent runs the app immediately shows VPN servers as obtained/configured during the last run.